Materials engineer: job description

 Jobs are advertised online, by careers services and recruitment agencies, in newspapers and in relevant publications including TARGETjobs Engineering, Welding and Cutting, The Engineer, Engineering, Engineering News and their respective websites.

 Postgraduate qualifications can be beneficial (particularly for graduates without relevant backgrounds) and may be necessary for some posts.
-A list of accredited courses is available on the Engineering Council’s website.
+A list of accredited courses is available on the Engineering Council’s website and you can read our article on engineering postgraduate study to explore your options.

 If you are a school leaver, you may be able to enter the profession with a higher national diploma (HND); however, career progression may be limited.
 If you are aiming for a technician role, you can achieve this with an advanced or higher apprenticeship in an appropriate subject such as materials, manufacturing or mechanical engineering.
 To find out more about getting into engineering via a school leaver route, visit the engineering section of TARGETcareers, our website aimed at school leavers.

-Relevant experience can be helpful; many employers offer final year project work, sponsorship, vacation work and industrial placements which can provide a useful insight into the profession.
+Relevant experience can be helpful; many employers offer final year project work, degree sponsorship, vacation work and industrial placements which can provide a useful insight into the profession.
+Take a look at our list of engineering employers who offer industrial placements and summer internships.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institute of Materials, Minerals and Mining (IOM3).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.